olvaffe/olv-notes/graphics/gpu-qualcomm.md

   - CCU likely skips UCHE
     - turnip says so
   - CP memory access is uncached
+- all the FLUSH or INVALIDATE events travel down the gpu pipeline and takes place at the end of the gpu pipeline
+  - this avoids using `CP_WAIT_FOR_IDLE`
 - `GRAS_SC_CNTL` has a field for overlapping primitives
   - `NO_FLUSH` takes no action for overlapping primitives
   - `FLUSH_PER_OVERLAP` stalls and invalidates UCHE for overlapping primitives